ronAa21/evergreen-marketing-solo/accounting-and-finance/docs/ADMIN_SETUP_GUIDE.md

 5. Select **`location_data.sql`**
 6. Click **"Go"** or **"Import"** button

 > ⚠️ **Note:** This file is large (483,000+ lines).
-Import may take 1-2 minutes.
->
-> If you get a timeout error, try:
-> - Using the phpMyAdmin SQL tab to paste file contents
-> - Or use MySQL command line
+Import may take 1-2 minutes.If you get a timeout error, try:- Using the phpMyAdmin SQL tab to paste file contents- Or use MySQL command line

----
+***

 ### 5.3 Import: Sampled_data.sql (Admin & Sample Data)